mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 An example "regretted failure" is the unit-aware `max()` function from [@AU].
 This function template takes two different quantity types, and returns whichever quantity is larger, expressed in their common unit.
-In principle, It's perfectly meaningful to pass `Zero` as one of the arguments of `max()`.
-(For example, a quantity which is known to be non-negative can come from a computation that sometimes return slightly negative results, due to floating point error.)
-With `max()` it's also perfectly clear (in principle) which quantity type we should construct from `Zero`: that of the other argument.
+In principle, it's perfectly meaningful to pass `Zero` as one of the arguments of `max()`.
+(For example, a quantity which is known to be non-negative can come from a computation that sometimes returns slightly negative results, due to floating point errors).
+With `max()`, it's also perfectly clear (in principle) which quantity type we should construct from `Zero`: That of the other argument.
 But in _practice_, template deduction fails because `Zero` is not itself a quantity.

 The remedy is to provide new overloads that handle `Zero`, making the `max()` API feel more seamless and less